mgtrrz/arduino-midi-drum-kit/README.md

 - OR -

-* A can-do attitude if you want to make your own using wood.
+* A can-do attitude if you want to make your own using wood or other materials.
 But you'll need Piezo sensors.

 #### Rock Band Pro Drums